DS202-at-ISU/Final-Project-Group-10/README.md

 National Vehicle Crash Data
 Luke Richard, Carter Parks, Carter Wolf, Amanda Ohmer

+**Introduction**

-This data set shows the national crash data for motor vehicles from NHTSA.
-Each crash recorded has many columns of data, keyed to the "Fatality Analysis Report User Manual".
-We will first clean the data by picking a specific state to explore, in order to better relate traffic and set belt laws to the data.
-We expect seatbelt laws to decrease fatal crashes, but this will be the main purpose of the study.
+The goal of this project is to look into crash fatality rates compared to seat belt laws in the United States.
+The National Highway Traffic Safety Administration (NHTSA) publishes national crash data for motor vehicles for each year with data from the Fatality Analysis Reporting System (FARS).
+Each crash recorded has many columns of data, keyed to the 'Fatality Analysis Report User Manual' (FARUM).

+In order to better relate traffic and seat belt laws to the data, we will explore a select few states specifically.
+We expect seatbelt law instatements to decrease fatal crashes, and this will be the main purpose of the study.
+We also want to research different factors related to fatality rate, such as speed, vehicle type, driver impairment, road conditions, and driver specifications.
+These variables likely have an effect on the outcome of crashes and could provide valuable insight into crash fatality rates.
+The fatality rate will be defined as the number of fatalities incurred in a crash over the number of total occupants involved.
+The other factors will then be related to this ratio in order to keep consistancy across our findings.

+**Data**

+The link to the dataset is [](https://www.nhtsa.gov/file-downloads?p=nhtsa/downloads/FARS/).
+The NHTSA has data from 1977 to 2022 published as induvidual .CSV files containing the

 Cleaning Code: